google/go-cloud/internal/docs/design.md

 -   Handle transient network errors.
 Retry logic is best handled as low in the stack as possible to avoid [cascading failure][].
-APIs should try to surface "permanent" errors (e.g. malformed request, bad permissions) where appropriate so that application logic does not attempt to retry idempotent operations, but the responsibility is largely on the library, not on the application.
+APIs should try to surface "permanent" errors (e.g. malformed request, bad permissions) where appropriate so that application logic does not attempt to retry non-idempotent operations, but the responsibility is largely on the library, not on the application.

 [cascading failure]:
 https://landing.google.com/sre/book/chapters/addressing-cascading-failures.html